 In the case of mandatory 'non-condonable' (MNC) courses, you must pass the course before you can proceed to the next year of your programme, or to successfully graduate with a particular degree title.
 In the case of mandatory 'condonable' (MC) courses, these must be taken but you can still progress or graduate even if you do not pass them.
 Please note that although Royal Holloway will keep changes to a minimum, changes to your degree programme may be made where reasonable and necessary due to unexpected events.
+For example;

-For example; where requirements of relevant Professional, Statutory or Regulatory Bodies have changed and programme requirements must change accordingly, or where changes are deemed necessary on the basis of student feedback and/or the advice of external advisors, to enhance academic provision.
+where requirements of relevant Professional, Statutory or Regulatory Bodies have changed and programme requirements must change accordingly, or where changes are deemed necessary on the basis of student feedback and/or the advice of external advisors, to enhance academic provision.

 \Contact hours come in various different forms, and may take the form of time spent with a member of staff in a lecture or seminar with other students.
 Contact hours may also be laboratory or, studio-based sessions, project supervision with a member of staff, or discussion through a virtual learning environment (VLE).
-These contact hours may be with a lecture or teaching assistant, but they may also be with a technician, or specialist support staff.
-On your Foundation Year you will also have regular meetings with your personal tutor and specialised skills classes taught by staff in the Library.
+These contact hours may be with a lecturer or teaching assistant, but they may also be with a technician, or specialist support staff.